mihirkumar/FUDToken/README.md

 # FUDToken
-A cryptocurrency I'm currently creating for learning smart contracts and more about cryptocurrencies.
+An ERC20 token I'm currently creating for learning smart contracts and more about cryptocurrencies.